NHSDigital/fdp-react-design-system/TESTING_GUIDELINES.md

 ## Maintenance

-- New component PRs MUST ship the triad + a11y smoke + at least one keyboard or negative path test if interactive.
+- New component PRs MUST ship the triad and a11y smoke and at least one keyboard or negative path test if interactive.
 - Any refactor altering accessible name/role must update or add corresponding assertions.

 ---